-The flagship of the Aspen Strategy Group is the annual Summer Workshop, conducted against the peaceful and solitary backdrop of the Aspen Mountains.
-Away from the chaotic scene of Washington, ASG members have an opportunity to take a step back and reflect on the challenges that the U.S. faces with a fresh eye and a clear mind.
-The four-day meeting in August brings to the roundtable ASG members, outside experts, and administration officials to identify and anticipate the forthcoming challenges the United States faces in the international arena.
+The Summer Workshop is the ASG’s flagship activity, and its annual convenings are conducted against the peaceful and solitary backdrop of the Aspen Mountains.
+Away from the chaotic scene of Washington, ASG members have the chance to take a step back and reflect on the challenges that the United States faces with a fresh eye and a clear mind.
+By blocking out the demands of the outside world, the participants are able to take the time to thoroughly immerse themselves in thinking through and discussing all aspects of the issues.

 The four-day meeting in August brings ASG members, outside experts, and administration officials to the table to identify and anticipate the forthcoming challenges the United States faces in the international arena.
 Each session consists of four days of intensive roundtable sessions, special keynote speakers and panel discussions, and individual time for more informal interactions and conversations among the participants.
 In line with the Aspen Institute’s broader aim to open its doors to and engage the public and the local community in Aspen, the Summer Workshop also organizes public events that feature ASG members and experts that speak to local and virtual audiences on a wide array of national security and foreign policy topics.

 Earlier meetings have focused on a wide range of themes, including cybersecurity, American strategy in South Asia, the global politics of energy, the threat posed by nuclear proliferation, and the influence of government structures on America’s ability to conduct foreign policy.